Confirmation and refutation of very luminous galaxies in the early universe: Methods

-For the Synthesizer run, we explored star formation histories described by a delayed exponential with timescales ranging from 1~Myr to 100~Myr (i.e., from instantaneous to nearly constant star formation histories).
-We considered stellar populations models from \cite{2003MNRAS.344.1000B}, a \cite{2003PASP..115..763C} initial mass function, and metallicities smaller than the solar value.
-The nebular continuum and lines are included in the modeling as described in \cite{2008ApJ...675..234P}, with an attenuation law and differential nebular-stellar dust effects as described in \cite{2000ApJ...533..682C}.
-Redshifts are fixed to the values given in Table~2.
-For CEERS-93316, H$\alpha$ and H$\beta$ equivalent widths were included in the fits, but all models provided lower values than those measured by a factor of $\sim4$.
-For Maisie's Galaxy, a relatively strong degeneracy in the age was observed depending on the strength of the Balmer break, which is constrained by the spectroscopic data with limited SNR.
-Fitting data points bluewards of the Balmer break implied younger mass-weighted ages and smaller stellar masses (30$\pm$10~Myr, $\log_{10} M_*/{\rm M_{\odot}}$ = 8.3 $\pm$ 0.1).
-Including NIRSpec spectroscopic data points redwards of the Balmer break increased ages and masses (120$\pm$30~Myr, $\log_{10} M_*/{\rm M_{\odot}}$ = 8.8 $\pm$ 0.1).
+With Synthesizer \citesupp{PerezGonzalez2003, PerezGonzalez2008}, we use stellar population synthesis models \citesupp{Bruzual2003} assuming a Chabrier IMF \citesupp{Chabrier2003} with mass range 0.1--100~M$_\odot$.
+We sample stellar metallicities in the range $0.005 \leq Z/Z_\odot \leq 1$.
+Nebular continuum and hydrogen and helium emission lines are included in the modeling, assuming Case~B recombination, gas temperature $10^4$~K, density $10^2$~cm$^{-2}$, Lyman continuum photon escape fraction 15\%, Ly$\alpha$ forest transmission 10\% \citesupp{PerezGonzalez2008}.
+Conventional assumptions about the attenuation law and differential nebular-stellar dust effects are assumed \citesupp{Calzetti2000}, implying that the stellar continuum is less reddened than the nebular emission by a factor of $\sim$2.
+Attenuations are allowed to vary between $A_V=0$ and 1 mag for the $z>11$ galaxies, and up to 5~mag for CEERS-93316.
+We explore star formation histories described by a delayed exponential form (as also used for Cigale) with timescales ranging from 1~Myr to 100~Myr in 0.1~dex steps.
+The SFR reported here is the value averaged over 100~Myr prior to the time of observation.
+Redshifts are fixed to the values given in Extended Data Table~\hyperref[table:redshifts]{1}.
+Fitting with Synthesizer is constrained using both the galaxy photometry and the spectral fluxes, as well as the measured redshift.
+Additionally, for CEERS-93316, H$\alpha$ and H$\beta$ EWs measured from the spectra are included as a fitting constraint, but all models return lower values than those measured by a factor of $\sim 4$.
+For Maisie's Galaxy, a relatively strong degeneracy in the age is observed depending on the strength of the Balmer break, which is constrained by the spectroscopic data with relatively low S/N. Fitting spectral data points bluewards of the Balmer break yields younger mass-weighted ages and smaller stellar masses ($30 \pm 10$~Myr, $\log_{10}( M_{\star}/M_{\odot}) = 8.3 \pm 0.1$).
+Including NIRSpec spectroscopic data points redwards of the Balmer break increases the derived ages and masses ($120 \pm 30$~Myr, $\log_{10}( M_{\star}/M_{\odot}) = 8.8 \pm 0.1$).